-5.3 Level of accessibility to cervical cancer clinics and reproductive health services to get the vaccination 81.9%, which also implies they do not know where to get cervical cancer treatment 60.6%. only 10% of the correspondents identified access to cervical cancer services and reproductive health facilities as near which implies 90% of the respondents found the distance to these health facilities as distant from their location.
+5.3 Level of accessibility to cervical cancer clinics and reproductive health services

+The study indicated that inappropriate operational time of health facilities was not a barrier to accessibility to cervical cancer services, although majority of respondents know where to get reproductive counselling.
+Respondents indicated that, they didn't know where to get cervical cancer screening (59.8%), which corresponds to they do not where to get the vaccination 81.9%, which also implies they do not know where to get cervical cancer treatment 60.6%. only 10% of the correspondents identified access to cervical cancer services and reproductive health facilities as near which implies 90% of the respondents found the distance to these health facilities as distant from their location.
 80% identifies the study area not to have enough access to cervical cancer services in the region.